Dictionary » Verbs » Fade – Meaning, Definition, Synonyms and Antonyms

 • The colors of the old photograph began to fade with time.

-• The music slowly faded into silence.
+• The music slowly faded into silence before the announcement.

 Fade Synonyms